/ /

 RaiderZ

-While the official revival of this action MMO appears to be dead in the water, two private servers RaiderZ Legend and Raiderz Revolution keep the flame burning.
+While the official revival of this action MMO appears to be dead in the water, a private server, Raiderz Revolution, keeps the flame burning.

 The Realm Online